mohamedyoussef-cloud/malicious-web-request-detection/README.md

 # Malicious Web Request Detection

-A simple Streamlit application that detects whether a URL or web request looks benign or malicious.
+A machine learning notebook and Streamlit project for detecting suspicious web requests and URLs.

 ## Features